Site information

 • Step 1 (optional): Use iMap to search the Environmental Remediation Sites layer to locate a site and find the Site ID (free public access)

-• Step 2: Use BC Registries and Online Services to search the site registry for Site Details Report (fees apply)
+• Step 2: Use BC Registries and Online Services to search the site registry and request a Site Details Report (fees apply for reports)

 • Step 3 (optional): Submit a Site Information Request (SIR) to request specific documents referenced in a Site Details Report or certification document (fees apply)